thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 C\left(n\right) = 1 + \log_2 \left( n \right) .
 $$

-This holds whenever $n$ is a power of two.
+The last result holds whenever $n$ is a power of two.
 Some textbooks even skip this proof, so I tried to make each step very clear.
-This assumes worst case scenario, because we went all the way to $C(1)$, which is equivalent to having a single last element to be checked - i.e., the deepest level in the search was reached.
+Remember that we are assuming, because we went all the way to $C(1)$, which is equivalent to having a single last element to be checked - i.e., the deepest level in the search was reached.
 In other words, this is an upper bound to the actual complexity.
 For numerical